Backup and Restore

 If you don't want to completely replace your current data, you could consider either making a new data folder as a completely separate location from your current data OR using the Advanced Backup Explorer on the File menu at the top left to find and restore select items instead of a complete data set.

-Here is a video from our Chaos University video series that shows how this feature works:
+Here is a video from our Chaos University video series that shows how this backup feature works:

 This help article applies to Intellect 4 or newer, Time & Chaos 8 or newer, and Chaos Free